 Closer to home, we need reason to face the monsters spawned by our Paleolithic brains; all those cognitive lies, biases and distortions.
 Yes, against these monsters, reason is a flawed friend, a frustrating friend, a friend you sometimes argue with and get fed up with.
 You may curse this friend, fight this friend, occasionally abandon this friend.
 You may even stoop to calling this friend bad names (right, Luther?).

 But it is also your only friend.

-The gravest sin against reason – and, by extension, the greatest bastion of cognitive lies, biases and distortions – is unfalsifiable thinking.
+The gravest sin against reason – and all that is good and holy – is unfalsifiable thinking.
 To say that someone’s belief is “unfalsifiable” is to say that there is nothing, not even in principle, that can ever change their mind (in science, to say this to someone is an insult infinitely more devastating than merely saying that they’re wrong).6